gvwilson/sensibleadventures/princess-bear/princess-bear.md

 birthday. ("But don't tell him," Princess Ogmin whispered loudly, "It's a secret.")

----

-The steward returned a few moment later to announce that the Consul of Chaghan had arrived with her replacement, and was begging the prince's grace to join the court for dinner.
+The steward returned a few moment later to announce that the consul from Chaghan had arrived with her replacement and was begging the prince's grace to join the court for dinner.
 "The court?"
-Noxy asked in a whisper after Mope excused himself.
+Noxy asked after Mope excused himself.

 The prince gestured at his sister, who had gone shy again as soon as the steward spoke.
 "Whenever two members of the royal family are in the same place, it's a court."

+"The Honored Yisu Chaghan-o, consul," the steward said loudly.
+A portly woman in a formal black coat trimmed with Chaghan's sky blue strode into the room, a practiced smile fixed on her face.
+"And the Honored Nangyal Chaghan-o, consul-to-be," the steward continued in the same voice.

-"Her Excellence, Yisu Chaghan-o Consul," the steward said loudly.
-Noxy glanced at the door.
-Her blood instantly went cold.
+Noxy looked over the woman's shoulder as the name registered.
+Her stomach went cold.
 "It can't be..." she whispered.
 She grabbed the prince's arm.
-"Thokmay... look!"
-The prince looked where she was pointing.
-The smile dropped off his face like a hanged man dropping from a gallows.

-"Your Highness!"
-The portly woman striding toward them with a practiced smile on her face wore a formal black coat trimmed in Chaghan's sky blue, held closed by a matching sash.
-Her smile faltered slightly when she realized the prince was ignoring her.
-"Is something wrong?"
+"Thokmay---look!"

-"What---what in the name of all things rotten is *he* doing here?" the prince demanded, his voice breaking.
+The forced smile on the prince's face dropped like a hanged man.
+"What---what in the underhells are *you* doing here?" he demanded angrily, his voice cracking.

-The room seemed to still as the man who had entered two paces behind the consul bowed deeply.
-"Your Highness.
-How good to see you again."
-Prince Shudarga straightened and turned to Noxy.
-"And you as well, Honored Noxious.
-I trust you are well."
+The man that Noxy and the prince had once known as Scholar-Candidate Nangyal stopped and bowed deeply.
+"Your Highness," he said in an oily voice.
+"How good to see you again."
+He straightened, pointedly ignoring Noxious.

 "I---I take it you've met?"
-Consul Yisu asked weakly, her eyes darting back and forth between the two princes like a rabbit caught between two lions.
+Consul Yisu asked brightly in the awkward silence that followed.

-"Yes," Prince Thokmay grated.
+"Unfortunately," Prince Thokmay grated.
 "He murdered a friend of mine."

+Noxy stared at the man her whole village had once mocked for being the least competent magician they'd ever seen, only to discover that he was both talented and a spy.
+Nangyal was thinner than he had been two years ago, and his hair was starting to gray.
+Noxy hoped it was more than just age.
+She hoped those two years had been as hard for him as they'd been for Fernando, whose broken leg had healed crookedly, or for Ulfmaerr, who had given up so much of himself to help her and Prince Thokmay escape.
+She hoped he had nightmares, like she sometimes still did, but in her heart, she knew he didn't.

-Prince Shudarga coughed.
-"Not that I wish to begin my tenure as consul by disagreeing with my host, but Sergeant Dorbu's death was not murder."
+Nangyal coughed.
+"I don't wish to begin my tenure as consul by disagreeing with my host, but Sergeant Dorbu's death was not murder."

 "Not murder!?"
 "Consul!?"
 Noxy and Prince Thokmay exclaimed at the same time.
 "How can you be consul?
 You're not Chaghan-o!" the prince continued.

-"I am now," Prince Shudarga replied calmly.
-"The Chaghan-o very graciously allowed me to take up land there after your father seized my holdings in Gandan.
-When Consul Yisu decided to retire, offering my services as her replacement seemed the least I could do to thank them."

-If Noxy had been raised at court like Prince Thokmay, she might have noticed the angry look that briefly flitted across Consul Yisu's face when Prince Shudarga said she had decided to retire.
-As it was, she was too angry to notice anything, not even the way Manpa and Jinpa had slipped into the room to stand casually by the door, very definitely *not* ready to draw their swords at the first hint of trouble.

-"The least you could do?" the prince snarled.
-"The least you could do is find a cliff like the one you threw Sergeant Dorbu off and take a flying leap!"
+"I am now," Nangyal replied smugly, pulling an envelope tied with a sky blue ribbon from the sleeve of his formal coat and offering it to the prince.

+Thokmay snatched it from his hand and tore off the ribbon, his clenched jaw making the scars on his face glisten.
+He read the letter of introduction and then read it again.

+"Thokmay---" Princess Ogmin started.
+Mope shushed her.
+"But I don't *understand*," she whispered loudly.
+"What's happening?"

+The prince folded the letter in half and thrust it at Consul Yisu.
+"This is unacceptable!" he said furiously.
+"The kingdom does not accept this... this *person* as consul."

+Behind him, Mope cleared his throat.
+"With respect, Your Highness, perhaps we should take a moment and---"

+The prince rounded on him.
+"He threw Sergeant Dorbu off a cliff!"

-Prince Shudarga sighed theatrically.
+Nangyal sighed theatrically.
 "I did not throw the sergeant off anything, Your Highness.
 We were fighting.
 It was difficult terrain, and he fell.
 I'm sorry it happened.
 I'm sorry for every single person or Gifted beast that died that day."

 "Sorry enough to come back to Stale for trial?"
 Noxy burst out.

-Prince Shudarga shook his head.
-"I very much doubt I would receive a fair hearing if I did so."
+The scholar turned spy pursed his lips.
+"Do you think I would receive a fair hearing?"

-"A fair---you don't deserve any kind of hearing!
-Let *go* of me!"
-Noxy shook off the hand Prince Thokmay had put on her arm.
+Noxy's hands bunched into fists.
+"A fair---you don't deserve any kind of hearing!"

-"Noxy!" the prince said sharply.
-He held up the cream-colored sheet of paper that Consul Yisu had handed to the steward, who had in turn passed it to Prince Thokmay.
-"Noxy, I'm sorry, but he's telling the truth.
-He really is the new consul."
+"Perhaps we should all take a breath," Consul Yisu said in a nannying tone.
+Her smile hadn't faltered, but she hadn't taken back the letter.
+"Your Highness, the court in Chaghan would be very disappointed if Gandan were to reject their chosen consul.
+It could make negotiations over the management of the Blight quite difficult."

+Before the prince could reply, the steward rang a small bell.
+"Dinner is served," he announced nervously.

+Prince Thokmay slowly lowered his arm, Nangyal's letter of introduction still in his hand.
+"Please excuse me, Honored Yisu," he said quietly.
+"But I find I am suddenly feeling unwell.
+Perhaps we could reschedule dinner for some other time?"

+"Of course, Your Highness," Yisu replied, bowing again.
+"I completely understand.
+I would be happy to delay my departure until you feel better."

-Noxy stared at him incredulously.
-"But---he killed Sergeant Dorbu!"
+Noxy waited until the door had closed behind the two Chaghan-o before bursting out, "You can't let him stay!
+He killed Sergeant Dorbu!"

 The prince nodded, his face years older than it had been just minutes ago.
-"I know he did.
-But as long as he's officially a guest of the king, Gandan-o law can't touch him."

-"Thank you, Your Highness."
-Prince Shudarga's hair was starting to gray, Noxy noticed, and he was thinner than he had been two years ago.
-She hoped it was more than just age.
-She hoped those two years had been as hard for him as they'd been for Fernando, whose broken leg had healed crookedly, or for Ulfmaerr, who had given up so much of himself to help her and Prince Thokmay escape.
-She hoped he had nightmares, like she sometimes still did.

-From his post beside the table, the steward rang a small bell.
-"Dinner is served," he announced.

-Prince Thokmay didn't move.
-"My apologies, Honored Yisu," he said, "But I find I am suddenly feeling unwell.
-I don't think I would be able to make it through dinner."

-"Of course, Your Highness," the Chaghan-o replied, "I completely understand.
-Perhaps I could come and bid you farewell before I depart?"

-"It would be my pleasure."
-She and Prince Thokmay bowed to each other.

-"And I trust you will enjoy your stay in Apple Bridge, *Consul*," Thokmay said to his other guest in a voice as cold as a mountain lake.

-Prince Shudarga inclined his head.
-"I hope so, Your Highness.
-I sincerely hope so."
+"I know.
+But that letter is genuine---he really is the new consul.
+And my father is counting on me to reach a deal with Chaghan about patrolling the Blight."

 Sergeant Gyalpa had been standing at attention near one end of the dinner table throughout the exchange.
-The moment the door closed behind the two visitors and the apologetic steward, he took a deep breath and blew it out through his mustache.
-"Sir, if I may---"
+The moment the door closed behind the two visitors and the apologetic steward, he took a deep breath and blew it out through his mustache.  "*Sra*, if I may---"

 "You may not," Prince Thokmay snapped.

-"But sir, I---"
+"But *sra*, I---"

 The prince rounded on him.
-"That man killed my friend!" he shouted, angry tears welling in his eyes.
-"He terrorized Noxy's village, and more than that, he raised rebellion against my father.
-What is Chaghan thinking!?
-It is an insult for them to appoint him as consul!"
+"That man killed my friend!" he snapped, his anger boiling over.
+"He terrorized Noxy's village, and more than that, he's a spy---a spy!
+What is Chaghan thinking?
+It's an insult for them to make him their consul!"

-"Yes sir," Sergeant Gyalpa said steadily.
-"That's what I was going to say, sir.
+"Yes *sra*," Sergeant Gyalpa said steadily.
+"That's what I was going to say.
-It's an insult, and not an accidental one, and if I may, sir, I think you handled it very well."
+It's an insult, and not an accidental one, and if I may, *sra*, I think you handled it very well."

 The prince blinked, nonplussed.
-"Um.
-Yes.
+"Oh.
+Well.
 Thank you, sergeant."

 Princess Ogmin eventually broke the silence that followed.
 "Are we still going to have pie?" she asked hesitantly, then look startled when everyone laughed.

-In the end they agreed it would be a shame to waste the kitchen's hard work, and Prince Thokmay declared that he was feeling much better.
-The house staff served spicy squash soup and skewers crowded with grilled vegetables and salty cubes of cheese.
-The pie that followed was delicious.
+In the end Prince Thokmay declared that he was feeling much better, and that it would be a shame to waste the kitchen's hard work.
+The house staff served spicy squash soup and skewers of grilled vegetables and salty cheese.
+The pies that followed were as delicious as they looked.

 Afterward, Prince Thokmay sent his sister gently off to bed.
 "Would you like to sit on the balcony for a bit?"  he asked Noxy once she was gone.
 "I'm sure the cook would be happy to mull some cider."

-The balcony turned out to be as wide as the house Noxy shared with her mother back in Stale.
+The balcony turned out to be on the top floor of the garrison house.
 The Trout River stretched away to the left and the right, up toward the magic dam and down through Gandan and Latter Tongsa to the sea.
 Moonlight gleamed on each little ripple, and suddenly Noxy missed the million sharp stars of the mountain sky.

 A bell went *dong, dong, dong* slowly somewhere on the other side of the river.
 "Third watch," the prince observed, sliding a little lower in his chair.
-"Sergeant Gyalpa had me do night watches when we first got here, just so I'd know what it was like for the soldiers.
+"Sergeant Gyalpa had me do some night watches when we first got here, just so I'd know what it was like for the soldiers.
 It was actually kind of fun---turns out it's a lot easier getting up in the middle of the night than getting out of bed in the morning."

-"We take turns sleeping when we're on long flights," Noxy told him.
+"We take turns sleeping when we're on long flights," Noxy said, warming her hands on her mug of cider.
 "As long as a couple of people are awake to keep the herd moving, the rest will follow."

 "Are you enjoying it?"
 Thokmay asked.

 Noxy smiled.
-"Lots."
+"I love it."
 She hesitated.
 "And---how about you?
-Are you enjoying... this?"
+Are you enjoying...?"
+She trailed off, not knowing how to finish her sentence.

-The prince raised his mug to his lips, then lowered it without drinking.
+The prince studied his cider.
 "Actually, after I got back to Gandan, I thought for a while about becoming a doctor."

 "A doctor?"
 Noxy said.
 "But---you're a boy!"

 "Boys can be doctors," the prince said defensively.
-"Anyway, my father said that one more doctor more or less probably wouldn't make much difference in the world.
+"Anyway, my father said that one more doctor more or less wouldn't make much difference in the world.
 So here I am, learning how to command soldiers and argue the law."

 "Do you ever regret what you did?"
 Noxy asked.
 She'd wanted to ask in her letters, but had never known how to.

-"No, not really."
+"Not really."
 He sounded distant, as if they were talking about someone he had lost touch with long ago.
 "It needed to be done.
 That's really all there is to it.
-But I think it's hard for Ogmin.
+And I think my mother would have been proud of me.
+But it's hard for Ogmin.
 She's not... she's not very good with things changing.
-The first month we were here, she had to sleep in my room.
-She kept waking up in the middle of the night because she couldn't hear the bell in Queen Zhimi's Tower ringing."
+She had to sleep in my room the first month we were here.
+She kept waking up in the middle of the night because she couldn't hear the castle bell ringing."

-"But why is she here?
-Isn't it dangerous?"
+"But why is she here?"

 "It needed to be done," the prince said again.
 "If you send one royal away, it looks like exile.
 Send two, and you can call it a court."

-"But---"

-"My father *says* that her presence is a sign of the trust he puts in his oldest son.
-I wonder sometimes, though."
 The prince drained his cider.
-"I don't feel---I don't feel like I'm ready for that kind of trust, not really."
+"My father *says* that her presence is a sign that he trusts me, but I don't feel like I'm ready for that kind of trust, not really."

-Noxy was silent.
-Finally Prince Thokmay sighed.
+They sipped their cider in silence.
+Finally Thokmay sighed.
 "I'm sorry.
-It's been a long day, and I still have a letter to write.
-Do you really want to go to the Dog Market with Ogmin tomorrow?
-You don't have to if you don't want to."
+It's been a long day, and I have a letter to write.
+Please sleep in as late as you want.
+And if you'd like to go to the Dog Market with Ogmin tomorrow, I'm sure she'd be happy to show you her favorite pie stall."

-"Oh, I think we'll have fun," Noxy said.
-"I just hope Dolly can keep up with us."
+"That sounds like fun," Noxy said.
 She drained the last of her cider and stood.

 The prince hurriedly stood as well.
 They looked at each other, neither quite knowing what to do next, until the prince cleared his throat.
 "So, good night."